yocontra/holla/README.md

 ### Testing

 Vein supports calling the res object as a function.
-If you write your code like this you will be able to test your services without writing anything specific to vein.
-The only difference is that you still have to put the callback first (this is to prevent headaches with variable arguments).
+This makes it easier to integrate vanilla-JS services into vein.
+The only difference is that you still have to put the callback first (this is to prevent headaches with variable arguments from the client).

 ```javascript
 vein.add('echoUser', function (res, username, password) {